 If the person doesn’t agree to do what you suggest, ask who you can contact with a formal complaint.
 Get the address of that person.

 Make notes of your conversation.
 Date your notes.

 Step 4.
 Send a complaint letter

-If discussing the situation with the other party doesn’t resolve the problem, the next step is to send a complaint letter to them.
+If discussing the situation with the other party doesn’t resolve the problem, the next step is to send a complaint letter.